 Since the Secure Layer (SSL) Protocol was adopted by Netscape in 1994, SSL Certificates have grown into an almost unbreakable force.

 Still, many so-called experts spread SSL Certificate myths all over the internet.
 Today, cracking the SSL encryption is beyond human capability.
 Millions of websites around the world use SSL Certificates to protect the visitors’ data.
-Even Google gives an SEO boost to everyone who makes the switch from HTTP to HTTPS.
 If you’re new to the SSL Certificates industry, then filtering the amount of disinformation on this topic may be quite difficult.
 That’s why we’ve decided to step in and debunk once and for all the most common SSL Certificate myths.

 Myth 1.
 SSL Certificates are a costly, unworthy investment

 Contrary to the statement, SSL Certificates are one of the best investments web owners can make on their websites.
-What other product can secure visitors’ personal information, increase the level of trust, but also offer an SEO boost on top of that?
-No matter how tight is your budget, at SSL Dragon you’ll find the cheapest SSL products on the market.
+What other product can secure visitors’ personal information and increase the level of trust, No matter how tight is your budget, at SSL Dragon you’ll find the cheapest SSL products on the market.

 Myth 2.
 SSL Certificates are difficult to install, manage or migrate